Request Information

 SCIENCE 8A

-Science 8 (1 of 2) focuses on life science concepts from biology, ecology, and environmental science.
+Science 8 (1 of 2) focuses on life science concepts of biology, ecology, and environmental science.
 Students will explore the nature of science and have engineering and technology practices threaded throughout the course.
 Students begin with an introduction to scientific processes.
 Then, they study cells, heredity, evolution, ecology, and genetic technology.

 SCIENCE 8B

 In Science 8 (2 of 2), students will focus on physical science concepts, including topics from physics and space science.
-They will begin by exploring the history of science and highlight influential scientists who laid the groundwork for the fields students are about to discover.
+They will explore the history of science and highlight influential scientists who laid the groundwork for the fields students are about to discover.
 Students will start with physics—one of the more interactive sciences seen in action in the world.
 They will then explore concepts of velocity and acceleration and dive into forces and Newton’s laws of motion.
 Students will also explore space, including the solar system, planets, and the Moon.

 • Physical Education – Semester